Skip to content

 1. Check the NEEP Database

 Go to ashp.neep.org and search by model number.
-Look for:

-• COP at 5 degrees F (should be 1.75 or higher, preferably 2.0 or higher)
+• COP at 5 degrees F: should be 1.75 or higher, preferably 2.0+

-• Capacity at 5 degrees F as percentage of rated (70% minimum, 85% is better)
+• Capacity at 5 degrees F as % of rated: 70% minimum, 85% is better

 2. Ask for the Spec Sheet

-Request the engineering specifications, not the sales brochure.
-Look for:
+Request engineering specs, not the sales brochure.

 • Rated heating capacity at 5 degrees F and below

-• Minimum operating temperature
+• Minimum operating temperature listed

 3. Ask Your Contractor These Questions